Eating for Each Phase of the Menstrual Cycle

 • Turkey

 Monitoring your cycle is a great way to keep in touch with your body, allowing you to record symptoms and optimize nutrition depending on your body’s needs.
-There are many period tracking apps that help you do so.
-Cycle tracking provides you with the information you need in order to support your body and recognize when something may be out of balance with your hormones.
-Nutrition and lifestyle choices play a huge role in hormonal balance and reproductive organ health.
+Many period tracking apps help you do so.
+Cycle tracking provides you with the information you need to support your body and recognize when something may be out of balance with your hormones.
+Nutrition and lifestyle choices play a major role in hormonal balance and reproductive organ health.
 Focusing on freshness, balance, nutrient density, and variety can benefit your body as it travels along its 28-day cycle.
-If you’d like to learn more about hormonal health and how nutrition can support it, please sign up for our monthly webinar by clicking the link below!

 You Might Also Like…